json-api/json-api/reading/index.md

 The related documents are provided as an additional top-level document or document list whose key is a name that represents the document type.

-The linkage between the key under `"rels"` and the top-level keys is hardcoded into the client.
+The linkage between the key under `"links"` and the top-level keys is hardcoded into the client.

 ## URL-Based JSON API